quiltdata/quilt/docs/advanced-features/s3-bucket-organization.md

 As discussed under [mental model](../MentalModel.md#buckets-are-branches), S3
 buckets in Quilt are like branches in git; they reflect how "done" data are.

-## Don't rely on folders
+## Don't rely on folder structure

 There's no one folder structure that works for everyone.
-If you organize experiments by `department/date` then looking at everything that happened on given date becomes a bear.
+For instance, if you organize experiments by `department/date` then it's tedious for users to look at everything that happened on a given data.
+And vice versa.

 For this reason, packages offer both metadata tags and infinite _logical_ views atop _physical_ locations in S3.
+Metadata tags prevent file names from getting longer and longer to spatchcock metadata.

-With packages you can have one file in a thousand packages without ever copying that file.
+With Quilt packages you can place one S3 object in a thousand packages without ever copying that object.
 Or you can "reorganize" S3 without moving any objects, with custom views of S3 for each team, by using Quilt packages and the `.set*()` API calls.

 ## S3 data lifecycle